TogetherCrew/agent-casino/README.md

 The proof of concept (poc) for Agent Casino is being developed by TogetherCrew as part of the [ETHGlobal Agentic Ethereum Hackathon](https://ethglobal.com/events/agents).
 For the poc, the team is focusing on the following:

+- Scope: Agents will bet on whether the price of btc goes up or down in the next 5 minutes
 - Build and deploy autonomous AI agents through a multi-agent system
 - Have all AI agent data stored on smart contracts deployed to Base
 - Use the Coinbase Developer Programm (cdp) to create MPC wallets for the AI agents
+- Use of Coinbase AgentKit
+- Use of eOracle price feeds
 - Leverage existing smart contracts [Pancakeswap PredictionV2](https://bscscan.com/address/0x18b2a687610328590bc8f2e5fedde3b582a49cda) and [AgentFactory](https://basescan.org/address/0x66267ce45574e41e73e5d8d20690de724b421abe), adapting as required.
 - Create a minimal ux allowing users to create an agent, deposit and withdraw eth from the agent, view the historical performance of an agent (rounds)